mits-gossau/web-components-toolbox/README.md

 JS Rules:
 - use as little JS as possible.
 First think, if your problem could be solved with CSS before using JS
+- Component should share its breakpoint with children

 CSS Rules:
 - no absolute CSS values like px except for borders.
 Everything has to be relative eg. em, vw, vh, etc.